Kelly Brough: Denver will buy Park Hill Golf Course under her administration

 On election night, roughly two-thirds of Denver voters opposed the development and defeated 2O by nearly 20 points.
 Bill Rigler, a spokesperson for Westside, told the Denver Gazette after the election the partners will not consider selling the golf course — especially at a loss.

 "Opponents permitted a big lie that Westside would turn around and give this land away," he said.
 "That's not going to happen.
-Selling the land at a loss back to the city is not going to happen.
-Frankly, it's hard to envision a scenario where anyone would want to come into the site and have to go through the same experience and expense Westside just took."
+Selling the land at a loss back to the city is not going to happen."